Yangtze River Facts

 Hukou to Shanghai is the lower reaches with 938 km length and passing through 120 thousands square kilometers.

-For visitors who take Yangtze Cruise Tour between Chongqing to Shanghai, you will find the reach is much prosperous with towering buildings along the river sides.
+For visitors who take Yangtze Cruise Tour between Chongqing and Shanghai, you will find the reach is much prosperous with towering buildings along the river sides.
 Nanjing and Shanghai are two big cities in the lower reach, which is also a great opportunity for tourists to experience the hustle and bustle city life in China.

 Upper Reaches of Yangtze River - Chongqing